Chinese fans fume at NBA as fallout from free speech row spreads

 Another young fan, Li Xintong, said the NBA needed to do more to understand China’s view on the matter.

-“If the pre-season match is canceled, I don’t really care, because I think this thing has already violated our country’s bottom line about a few issues,” he said.
+“If the pre-season match is cancelled, I don’t really care, because I think this thing has already violated our country’s bottom line about a few issues,” he said.

 “If the NBA really wants to expand in China’s market, they must understand Chinese culture.”